Trapiche: Sugar cane industry

 Trapiche in Carache, State of Trujillo, Venezuela.

 Nowadays, the majority of the ingenios in Argentina or (engenhos in Brazil), use a trapiche to grind the sugarcane and extract its juice.
 They used water vapor as a driving force for mechanisms.
 In Latin America one can see small and transportable "street trapiches" handled by just one person.
 They can be installed almost anywhere to produce fresh cane juice.
 Its manufacture is artisanal, having even wooden gears.

 Mining environment

 In Argentina, Bolivia and Chile the term also applies to a type of mill used to reduce different kinds of minerals to dust.
 In the seventeenth century, these facilities and the raw material (ore, wages, the lease of the site and water, buildings ...) needed a considerable investment, the major part of it held by wealthy colonial elite.

-Among the general mechanisms by which the Chilean economic life developed in the Colony, the trapiches were a highly profitable investment.
+Among the general mechanisms by which the Chilean economic life developed in the colonial era, the trapiches were a highly profitable investment.
 On the other hand, the perception of metals as means of payment for its use, offered a source of profitability, as they were connected to the commercial circuit of gold but outside the margins of local production centers.

-Outside South America this type of mill might be known as Chilean mill.
+Chileans who went to the California gold rush introduced the trapiche to Western United States where be known as Chilean mill.
+Along with Chilean miners who left California for the Australian gold rushes in the early 1850s the Chilean mill found its way to Australia where it became common.